What To Do with Old Pots and Pans: 10 Awesome and Easy DIYs

 1. Create a lazy susan

-Place 1 pie pan on your table and fill it with marbles.
+Place 1 pie pan on your table and fill the pan bottom with marbles.

 Place a second pie pan on top and you have a lazy susan.
 You can use this on your table, in your refrigerator, or to hold cans filled with craft/office supplies